Mityatc/Mityatc/README.md

 <summary>🎯 <strong>Extra-curricular skills 😈😈</strong></summary>

 - 🏋️ Gym Freak | ✏️ Sketch Artist | 🎭 Mimicry Artist | 🏐 Outdoor Sports — you just name it!
-- Always down to flex skills — on canvas, console,  the field 😎🔥
+- Always down to flex skills — on canvas, console, or the field 😎🔥

 </details>